 If you play a sport like archery which only has 9 colleges offering scholarships, then this wouldn’t take too much time.
 But, if you play a sport like soccer (football to those of us in the UK), then you’d have to sift through over 1,600 institutions which offer soccer scholarships in the USA!

 The one thing we will say definitively is this: if you do use athletic recruiting services, take some time to choose a good one.
-You should feel like you are getting personalized services suited to your unique athletic and academic needs.
+You should feel like you receive a personalized service tailored to your unique athletic and academic needs.